 Phillips Laboratory

 To this end, research in the Phillips Lab focuses on understanding the genotype-phenotype map: how genetic information contained within DNA is translated into the whole organism that interacts in the real world.
 We use the model nematode C. elegans and its relatives to pursue the molecular genetics of this map for traits such as body size, reproductive success, sexual interactions, longevity, and the behavioral response to temperature and chemicals.
-In collaboration with Robert Kaplan at Reed College, we are also beginning to address these questions in the context of variable ecological environments using frog development as a focal system.
+We also leverage the central role that C. elegans plays in aging research to study the genetics of aging and to discover new compounds that extend lonevity and healthy aging through our participation in the Caenorhabditis Intevention Testing Program (CITP).

 The other side to this equation is understanding how the genetic system itself is molded by the evolutionary process.
 To investigate this, we use experimental evolution and whole genome analysis within laboratory populations of nematodes to identify the genetic basis of the response to selection, and theoretical approaches to study the evolution of gene interaction systems and suites of coevolving traits.

 We are also interested in the role that sexual reproduction and outcrossing play in shaping the pattern of genetic variation and influencing the rate of evolutionary change within natural populations.
-We have been pursuing these questions by looking at the role of males within C. elegans populations, sexual conflict within its outcrossing relative C. remanei, and the adaptive consequences of genetic exchange within bacterial populations.
+We have been pursuing these questions by looking at the role of males within C. elegans populations, sexual conflict within its outcrossing relatives C. remanei and C. brenneri.

-A quick video overview of research in the Phillips lab.
+A somewhat older overview of research in the Phillips lab.